Sv443-Network/JokeAPI/dev/docs/endpoints.md

 > Also note that as of `v2.4.0`, the `lang` parameter is not yet supported.
 > This is due to the static nature of the `meta` object.
 [Issue #243](https://github.com/Sv443/JokeAPI/issues/243) will fix this.
 >
-> The list of endpoints is created by iterating through every file inside `settings.endpoints.dirPath`
+> The list of endpoints is created by iterating through every file inside `settings.endpoints.get.dirPath`
 > If a file ends with `.js`, the `meta` object is extracted and appended to the list of endpoints which is eventually returned to the client.

 <br><br>